alex-seville/blanket/docs/compatibility_and_features.md

 A classic example of browser testing with blanket coverage can be found in [/test/lib-tests](http://migrii.github.com/blanket/test/lib-tests/runner.html).
 This is blanket covering the blanket code (eating our own dog food).

+Blanket can be run in any modern browser (Chrome, FF, Safari, IE9+), but will fail in IE8 or lower.
+You may need to use es5-shim to get it working in those environments.
+If you feel Blanket should support IE8, please let me know in the Issue Tracker.

 ## Node testing